r4victor/tenthousandmeters/content/blog/python_bts_06.md

 }
 ```

-That's an interesting peice of code.
+This code requires some comments.
 We can see that it calls `PyNumber_Add()` to add two objects, but if the objects are strings, it calls `unicode_concatenate()` instead.
 Why so?
 This is an optimization.
 Python strings seem immutable, but sometimes CPython mutates a string and thus avoids creating a new string.
 Consider appending one string to another:

 ```python
 output += some_string
 ```

 If the `output ` variable points to a string that has no other references, it's safe to mutate that string.
-This what `unicode_concatenate()` does.
+This is exactly the logic that `unicode_concatenate()` implements.

 It might be tempting to handle other special cases in the evaluation loop as well and optimize, for example, integers and floats.
 The comment explicitly warns against it.
-The problem is that a new special case comes with an additional check, and this check is only usefull when it succeeds.
+The problem is that a new special case comes with an additional check, and this check is only useful when it succeeds.
 Otherwise, it may have a negative effect on performance.

-After this little digression, let's look at `PyNumber_Add()`.
-We find this function in [`Objects/abstract.c`](https://github.com/python/cpython/blob/3.9/Objects/abstract.c#L1016):
+After this little digression, let's look at `PyNumber_Add()`:

 ```C
 PyObject *